zybermonk/zybermonk.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: AI Researcher and Ethical AI enthusiast. <a href='https://www.instagram.com/molanmusk/'>Be a friend :)</a>.
+subtitle: AI Researcher and Ethical AI enthusiast. <a href='https://www.instagram.com/molanmusk/'>Click here to be my friend :)</a>.

 profile:
   align: right